Senegal's house-bound school children take classes from TV

 The coronavirus pandemic has shut schools across West Africa and beyond, but in Senegal a television channel has launched daily lessons to prevent children falling behind with their studies and to educate them about the virus.

-“It’s a contagious disease, it is lethal, it is serious,” recited Diongue, his lap piled with textbooks and notes he had jotted down in wobbly cursive during the programme.
+“It’s a contagious disease, it is lethal, it is serious,” recited Diongue, his lap piled with textbooks and notes he had jotted down in wobbly cursive during the program.

 “Living conditions in houses can be difficult, children do not have the space to learn.
 They don’t always have the means and television is a good medium to help, to reinforce, to support the children,” said Diongue’s father, Cheikhe.